mdashad0/Career-Coach/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 **SensAI** is an AI-powered career development platform designed to help professionals accelerate their career growth.
-It combines cutting-edge AI technology with industry-specific insights to provide personalized career guidance, intelligent resume building, adaptive interview preparation, and AI-generated cover letters.
+It combines cutting-edge AI technology with industry-specific insights to provide personalized career guidance, intelligent resume building, adaptive interview preparation, and AI-generated cover letters..

 ## Deploy on Vercel: